 No literally, just tea and soup.
 Oh, and hot showers and hot cocoa.
 I basically hibernate like a bear all winter.

-While John and I don’t agree on all food choices (he hates sweet potatoes, they’re my only love), we do agree that ramen is where it’s at and frequently seek it out for dinner – especially in the fall and winter.
+While John and I don’t agree on all food choices (he hates sweet potatoes, but they’re my only love), we do agree that ramen is where it’s at and frequently seek it out for dinner – especially in the fall and winter.

 I love how savory and comforting it is, and how amazingly full I get on broth, rice noodles and vegetables.
 It’s magic.

 Their vegetarian broth is insanely delicious and has a unique flavor profile.
-Although I was skeptical at first, the coconut curry infusion just makes sense.
+Although I was skeptical at first, the Thai-inspired coconut curry infusion just makes sense.
 It adds a whole other dimension to the broth – warmth, spice, slight sweetness.
 I’m in love.